kgateway-dev/kgateway/devel/testing/aws-tests.md

 See [e2e-tests](./e2e-tests.md) for more details about e2e tests in general

 ### Lambda Tests
+**These steps can only be taken if you are a Gloo Edge maintainer**

 You will need to do the following to run the [AWS Lambda Tests](/test/e2e/aws_test.go) locally:
 1. Obtain an AWS IAM User account that is part of the Solo.io organization
 2. Create an AWS access key